tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ---

+#### String of Lights

+Quick Action

+1/Day

+You can command the jewels of this necklace to detach and float around you (a free action), shedding enough light to illuminate a dungeon corridor or forest clearing.
+When you use the daily power, you can direct the lights to strobe quickly, dazing one nearby enemy until the end of its next turn.

+**Quirk:** Pride, the kind that goes before a fall.

+---

 #### Talisman of Mortification

 _Recharge 11+:_ An ugly, spiky lump of metal scrapes against your chest, reminding you that your flesh is mortal, but the cause is eternal.
 Before you roll a save, you may sacrifice any number of recoveries.
 For each recovery sacrificed, you gain a +1 bonus to your roll.